KubeOps/gitlab-chart/doc/minikube/README.md

 Minikube handles some features apart from the base configuration.
 For the development of this project, we'll need access to `Ingress` and `kube-dns` will be helpful.

-- `minikube addon enable ingress`
+- `minikube addons enable ingress`
-- `minikube addon enable kube-dns`
+- `minikube addons enable kube-dns`

 ### Connecting to the dashboard